funkybob/ugu/docs/stability.rst

 To infinity, and beyond!
 ------------------------

-But what about redundancy, I hear you cry?
-We still have only one HTTP worker!
+"But what about redundancy?", I hear you cry.
+"We still have only one HTTP worker!"
 As I hinted before, it's possible to have multiple subscribe-to lines in a single config.
 They don't have to be to the same subscription server.

 So we can set up two HTTP FastRouters, and have our per-worker-machine uWSGI FastRouters re-subscribe to _both_ of them.